Rain Helps Wash Away Fears Of Another Devastating Wildfire For Santa Rosa Couple

 The storms arriving this week quickly forced the Santa Rosa Fire Department to shift gears from fire danger to storm damage.
 Not, firefighters are concerned about Tuesday’s wind advisory knocking down power lines.
 Furthermore, this weekend an atmospheric river could cause mudslides in burn scar areas.

-The hope though is after this week, fire season will officially be over.MORE NEWS: San Francisco Reverses Ban On Collecting Data On Sexual Orientation Of City Workers
+The hope though is after this week, fire season will officially be over.MORE NEWS: Feds, Police Charge 18 People With Drug Trafficking In San Francisco Tenderloin District Following Joint Operation

 “We’re hopeful that given the amount of rain we’re expecting later in the week and especially this weekend, that we’ll be able to end it here locally,” says Assistant Fire Marshall Paul Lowenthal.